Hiro07/please/README.md

     $ ls | please wc

   Execute *wc* (words count command) and *wc* will get the *ls* result from pipeline.
-  How this works is because of *popen(3)*'s BUG!
+  How this works is because of *popen(3)* function.

-  >   BUGS
+  >   POPEN(3)
   >
-  >     Since the standard input of a command opened for reading shares its seek
+  >     ...
-  >     offset with the process that called popen()
+  >     the command's standard input is the same as that of the process that called popen().
+  >     ...

-  With *please* command's case, this bug fortunately and completely fits for the purpose.
+  With *please* command's case, this function fortunately and completely fits for the purpose.

 ## DOWNLOAD
   Executable binaries